mauricemach/coffeekup/docs/reference.md

 - `locals`: if the template was compiled with the `locals` option, it will pass this variable to the `with` statement, putting all its attributes to the local scope.

-- `options`: an object containing rendering options:

 - `format`: `false` by default.
 Whether to generate formatted HTML with indentation and line breaks, or just the natural "faux-minified" output.

 - `autoescape`: `false` by default.
 Whether to autoescape all content or let you handle it on a case by case basis with the `h` function.

 ### render

-`CoffeeKup.render(template, data, options)`
+`CoffeeKup.render(template, input, options)`

 Compiles the template provided, runs it, and returns the resulting HTML string.